joseeden/joeden/docs/007-Amazon-Web-Services/003-AWS-Services/003-Database/001_aws_database.md

 - AWS manages common database administration tasks.
 - AWS provisions an EC2 instance behind the scenes and EBS Volume

-### DB Engines supported

-A DB engine is the specific relational database software that runs on your DB instance.
-Amazon RDS currently supports the following engines:

-- MySQL
-- PostreSQL
-- Oracle
-- Microsoft SQL Server
-- Aurora
-- MariaDB

-### Advantages and Disadvantages

-**Advantages**

-- Security through IAM, security groups, KMS, SSL
-- Backup/Snapshot/Point in time restore functionality
-- Support for multi AZ deployment
-- Read replicas
-- Monitoring happens through CloudWatch
-- Managed and scheduled maintenance
-- Pay per hour based on provisioned EC2 and EBS
-- Scaling capability (vertical and horizontal)
-- Storage backed by EBS (GP2 or IO)

-**Disadvantages**

-- No SSH into the instance which hosts the database

-### Use cases

-- Store relational datasets
-- Perform SQL queries
-- Transactional inserts, deletes, updates

-### RDS Backups

-- Backups are automatically enabled in RDS
-- AWS RDS provides automated backups:
-    - Daily fill backup of the database (during the maintenance window)
-    - Transaction logs are backed-up by RDS every 5 minutes which provides the ability to do point in time restores
-    - There is a 7 day retention for the backups which can be increased to 35 days
-- DB Snapshots:
-    - There are manually triggered backups by the users
-    - Retention can be as long as the user wants
-    - Helpful for retaining the state of the database for longer period of time

-### RDS Read Replicas

-- Read replicas helps to scale the read operations
-- We can create up to 5 read replicas
-- These replicas can be within AZ, cross AZ or in different regions
-- The data between the main database and the read replicas is replicated **asynchronously** => reads are eventually consistent
-- Read replicas can be promoted into their own database
-- Use case for read replicas:
-    - Production database is up and running taking on normal load
-    - There is a new feature for running some reporting for analytics which may cause slow downs and may overload the database
-    - To fix this we can create read replicas for reporting
-- Read replicas are used for SELECT operations (not INSERT, UPDATE, DELETE)
-- Network cost for read replicas:
-    - In AWS there is network cost if data goes from one AZ to another
-    - In case of cross AZ replication, additional costs may incur because of network traffic
-    - To reduce costs, we could have the read replicas in the same AZ

-### RDS Multi AZ (Disaster Recovery)

-- RDS Multi AZ replication is done using **synchronous** replication
-- In case of multi AZ configuration we get one DNS name
-- In case of the main database goes down, the traffic is automatically re-routed to the failover database
-- Multi AZ is not used for scaling
-- The read replicas can be set up as Multi AZ for Disaster Recovery

-### RDS Security

-#### Encryption at rest

-- Possibility to encrypt the master and read replicas with AWS KMS - AES-256 encryption
-- Encryption has to be defined at the launch time
-- **If the master is not encrypted, the read replicas cannot be encrypted**
-- Transparent Data Encryption (TDE) is available for Oracle and SQL Server

-#### Encryption in flight

-- Uses SSL certificates to encrypt data from client to RDS in flight
-- It is required SSL a trust certificate when connecting to database
-- To enforce SSL:
-    - PostgeSQL:

-        ```bash
-        rds.force_ssl=1 in the AWS RDS Console (Parameter Groups)
-        ```

-    - MySQL:

-        ```bash
-        GRANT USAGE ON *.* To 'user'@'%' REQUIRE SSL;
-        ```

-#### Encrypting RDS backups

-- Snapshots of un-encrypted RDS databases are un-encrypted
-- Snapshots of encrypted RDS databases are encrypted
-- We can copy an un-encrypted snapshot into an encrypted one

-#### Encrypt an un-encrypted RDS database

-- Create a snapshot
-- Copy the snapshot and enable encryption for the snapshot
-- Restore the database from the encrypted snapshot
-- Migrate application from the old database to the new one and delete the old database

-#### Network Security and IAM

-**Network security**
-- RDS databases are usually deployed within a private subnet
-- RDS security works by leveraging security groups (similar to EC2), they control who can communicate with the database instance

-**Access management**
-- There are IAM policies which help control who can manage an AWS RDS database (through the RDS API)
-- Traditional username/password can be used to login into the database
-- IAM-based authentication can be used to login into MySQL and PostgreSQL

-**IAM authentication**
-- IAM database authentication works with MySQL and PostgreSQL
-- We don't need a password to authenticate, just an authentication token obtained through IAM and RDS API calls
-- The token has a lifetime of 15 minutes
-- Benefits:
-    - Network in/out must be encrypted using SSL
-    - IAM is used to centrally manage users instead of DB credentials
-    - We can manage IAM roles and EC2 instance profiles for easy integration

 ## Aurora

 Amazon Aurora (Aurora) is a fully managed relational database engine that's compatible with MySQL and PostgreSQL.